 What it boils down to is this, the Art of Personal Safety is NOT about FAIRNESS, it is about SURVIVAL.
 If I have the courage and the power to avoid getting hurt or hurting someone, I would gladly take the avoidance option.

 So the most important lesson I have gained through the Art of Personal Safety is that it requires my lifelong commitment and dedication to stay on my journey to self-cultivation.
 It is not only a physical journey but also a mental and emotional one.
-It is my road to self-cultivating all three areas, and I believe they have to be united and aligned to achieve the Art of Personal Safety’s goal of “Personal” Self-Control (control over ourselves, never other people).
+It is my salvation, my road to self-cultivating in all three areas (mental, emotional, and physical).
+I believe they have to be united and aligned to achieve the Art of Personal Safety’s goal of “Personal” Self-Control (control over ourselves, never other people).

 “LIVE IN AWARENESS, NEVER IN FEAR.”